Learning Agile Soccer Skills for a Bipedal Robot with Deep Reinforcement Learning: Materials and Methods

+We parameterized the policy as a deep feed-forward neural network with parameters $\theta$, that outputs the mean and diagonal covariance of a multivariate Gaussian.
+We trained this policy to optimize \eqref{eqn:Methods:MDPObjective} using Maximum a posteriori Policy Optimization~\citep{Abdolmaleki_2018} (MPO), which is an off-policy actor-critic RL algorithm.
+MPO alternates between policy evaluation and policy improvement.
+In the policy evaluation step, the critic (or $Q$-function) is trained to estimate $Q^{\pi_\theta}(\boldsymbol{s}, \boldsymbol{a})$, which describes the expected return from taking action $\boldsymbol{a}$ in state $\boldsymbol{s}$ and then following policy $\pi_\theta$: $Q^{\pi_\theta}(\boldsymbol{s}, \boldsymbol{a})\triangleq \mathbb{E}_{\traj \sim \mu_\theta(\traj|\boldsymbol{s}_0 = \boldsymbol{s}, \boldsymbol{a}_0 = \boldsymbol{a})}[ \sum^T_{t=0} \gamma^t r(\st) ]$.
+We use a distributional critic~\citep{Bellamare_2017}, and refer to the overall algorithm as Distributional MPO, or DMPO.
+In the policy improvement step, the actor (or policy) is trained to improve in performance with respect to the $Q$-values predicted by the critic.
+Details of the DMPO algorithm, learning hyperparameters, and the agent architecture are given in \aref{sec:Appendix:Training:MPO}.

-Note that the trajectory distribution in the objective \eqref{eqn:Methods:MDPObjective} depends on the particular choice of opponent.
-When training the 1v1 policy in the second stage, we sampled the opponent from a pool of previous snapshots of the agent, rendering the objective non-stationary.
-In practice though, we did not find this to hinder training, and the agent was able to learn and eventually converge to a well-performing policy.
-Similar approaches have been explored in prior work on multi-agent deep RL~\citep{BansalEmergent,HeinrichFictitious,lanctot2017unified}.
+Note that the choice of opponent affects the transition probabilities $\mathcal{P}$, and thus the trajectory distribution $\mu_\pi$.
+When training the soccer skill, the opponent is fixed, but when training the full 1v1 agent in the second stage, we sampled the opponent from a pool of previous snapshots of the agent, rendering the objective both non-stationary and partially observed.
+In practice though, the agent was able to learn and eventually converge to a well-performing policy.
+Similar approaches have been explored in prior work on multi-agent deep RL~\citep{bansal2017emergent,HeinrichFictitious,lanctot2017unified}.